rayandasoriya/Message_Broker_Analysis/README.md

 ![FindBugs](./98-Resources/18-FindBugs.png)

 #### Community and other Metrics
-In this section we briefly outline a few results that we gathered from studying the community as stated in [this section](#Resources-used), however, the full documentation can be found [here](./04-GitHubStats/%23Documentation-GitHub%20and%20Other%20stats.pdf).
+In this section we briefly outline a few results that we gathered from studying the community as stated in [the `Resources Used` section](#Resources-used), however, the full documentation can be found [here](./04-GitHubStats/%23Documentation-GitHub%20and%20Other%20stats.pdf).
 * RabbitMQ is the most popular in the industry, despite Kafka having better performance.
 * This can be because, Kafka was late to the market, and by then rabbitMQ had already taken over the market share from activeMQ
 * This can be because a majority of the companies that were previously using ActiveMQ found it very complex.